casseds2/CollegeCarpool/docs/blog/blog.md

 that the java compiler would change the int to type float while performing the comparison, I don't think it was doing it in practice.
 Further testing/ fine tuning needed.

+## MyNineteenth Blog
+Added a friend system to the app.
+Users can now add friends from viewing available journeys.
+If the user sends a request, the other user will receiver a firebase cloud notification warning them.
+They can then go to the friends section of the app (nav menu) and go to friend requests which is a tab here.
+They can accept the request here and then the user will be added to their friends list.
+When in friends list, user can easily message people they know and also have the privilege of viewing the friend's journey list.
+They cannot edit the list.